Demonstrate (song): Music and lyrics

-"Demonstrate" is a R&B slow jam song with a length of 3 minutes and 30 seconds (3:30).
-The track kicks off with an acoustic guitar intro, then glides into a serene, R&B-leaning slow jam.
-“I can’t say / but I know I can demonstrate / I can let my body explain / I know I can demonstrate,” JoJo sings Backed by a drum.
-The lyrics center around JoJo telling her man she has a little something on her mind, but she'd prefer to express herself through actions rather than words, and are accompanied by a "synth-saturated beat" produced by Noah “40″ Shebib.
-In terms of instruments, "Demonstrate" uses an acoustic guitar, programmed beats and pulsing synths in the chorus.
-Music critics, noted its similarities to Kelly Rowland's Motivation.
+"Demonstrate" was written by JoJo, Daniel Daley, Anthony Jeffries and Noah "40" Shebib who also produced the track.
+"Demonstrate" is a R&B song with a length of 3 minutes and 30 seconds (3:30).
+The lyrics center around JoJo explaining that she'd prefer to express herself through actions rather than words, and are accompanied by a "synth-saturated beat".
+Music critics noted its similarities to Kelly Rowland's Motivation.

 JoJo stated the single was recorded and inspired after the praise she got after she released her own version of Drake's "Marvins Room" (Take Care, 2011), titled "Can't Do Better".
-"I was a little apprehensive," JoJo said of releasing the track due to its sexually explicit content.
-"But I think any thoughts were kind of dispelled when people responded so well to my version of 'Marvin's Room' I think that it was reassuring to me of the direction I wanted to go in".
-When speaking about working with Canadian producer Noah "40" Shebib, known for his work with Drake, she says "It was my dream, I really wanted to get in with him; he's the most exciting producer I've ever worked with.
-I've never seen a method like his, and it was very, very inspiring and it really kind of reinvigorated my creativity to be in there with him."
+JoJo said that she was "a little apprehensive" of releasing the track due to its sexually explicit content, but also noted: "When people responded so well to my version of 'Marvin's Room' I think that it was reassuring to me of the direction I wanted to go in".
+When speaking about working with Canadian producer Noah "40" Shebib, she said: "It was my dream, I really wanted to get in with him; he's the most exciting producer I've ever worked with."